techidaily/site-win11-tips/source/_posts/how-to-fix-windows-securitys-unexpected-error-in-windows-11-and-11.md

  If this potential resolution works, you can keep Malwarebytes installed for manual scanning.
 It’s a 14-day trial of the Premium version, and the real-time protection will only last a couple of weeks.
 However, you can disable the Malwarebytes protection to ensure it doesn’t conflict with Microsoft Defender by right-clicking the utility’s system tray icon and deselecting the**Malware** ,**Ransomware** ,**Exploit** , and**Web Protection** options.

  The Microsoft Safety Scanner is an alternative to Malwarebytes you can run a malware scan with as well.
 However, that’s only a temporary scanning utility that expires after 10 days.
-You can download that utility from this[Microsoft page](https://learn.microsoft.com/en-us/microsoft-365/security/intelligence/safety-scanner-download?view=o365-worldwide) .
-Check out[our Microsoft Safety Scanner guide](https://www.makeuseof.com/microsoft-safety-scanner-guide/) for details about to purge malware with that tool.
+You can download that utility from this [Microsoft page](https://learn.microsoft.com/en-us/microsoft-365/security/intelligence/safety-scanner-download?view=o365-worldwide) .
+Check out [our Microsoft Safety Scanner guide](https://www.makeuseof.com/microsoft-safety-scanner-guide/) for details about to purge malware with that tool.

 ## 7\.
 Check the "Turn Off Microsoft Defender Antivirus" Group Policy Setting